Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 ## Ensuring all created files and directories and non world readable.

-To make sure you are the only one who has access to the files your are about to create first run this command:
+To make sure you are the only one who has access to the files your are about to create, first run this command:

     umask 077

+ This command will affect all files and directories created during that shell-session.

 ## Creating a self-signed certificate